Hepburn Sales - New & Used Horse Trailers, Tow Vehicles and Tow Vehicles

 11. Load horses by size and age, with the larger horses to the front, smaller horses to the rear.

-12. Once a horse is safely loaded, secure the butt bar, close the door or partition, and then tie the horse’s head.
+12. Once a horse is safely loaded, secure the butt bar, close the door or partition, and then tie the horses head.

-13. Always tie using a rope or strap with an easy-release safety snap (sometimes called a “panic” snap), or use a quick-release knot.
+13. Always tie using a rope or strap with an easy-release safety snap (sometimes called a panic snap), or use a quick-release knot.

 14. Allow just enough slack in the tie rope so the horse can move its head and neck from side to side to maintain balance but cannot turn its head to the rear.

-15. Be sure to untie the horse’s head before releasing the butt bar or opening the door.
+15. Be sure to untie the horses head before releasing the butt bar or opening the door.

 16. Always use the butt bar or chain as a safety precaution in case the trailer door should come open.

-13. Is this web site current?
+11. Is this web site current?

 Our web site is updated daily and current to the minute.
 What you see - is what we have unless otherwise stated.
 We pride ourselves in keeping you informed.

-© 2010 Hepburn Sales.
+© 2024 Hepburn Sales.
 All Rights Reserved.